Ichmed/Thousndoor/World/Places/Die Sieben Ebenen/Bay of Imhab.md

 ![[Pasted image 20250122225800.png]]
 A harsh grassland bordering the sea.
-Here the [[Kuoth]] used to flow into the ocean after winding its way through the [[Sieben Ebenen]].
+Here the [[Kuoth]] used to flow into the ocean after winding its way through the [[Seven Plains]].
 After the opening of the [[Gate of Gahir]] the river now flows into [[Thousndoor]] instead, where it ends up in the [[Untermeer]].
 The resulting salination of the ocean has given rise to the regions signature salt ring along the rocky coast.
 ## Geography
 A flat steppe surrounded by a semicircle of mountains that is open towards the sea.
 At the center of the plateau lies a great lake that is fed by the [[Kuoth]] and drains into the [[Gate of Gahir]].